polyfy/polylith/readme.md

     The solution is to remove the library from dev or the profile.

   Warning 205 - Reference to missing library in :ns-to-lib in ./deps.edn.
-    Libraries defined in :ns-to-lib should also be defined by the environment.
+    Libraries defined in :ns-to-lib should also be defined by the project.

   Warning 206 - Reference to missing namespace in :ns-to-lib in ./deps.edn.
-    Namespaces defined in :ns-to-lib should also be defined by the environment.
+    Namespaces defined in :ns-to-lib should also be defined by the project.

   Warning 207 - Non top namespace was found in brick.
     Triggered if a namespace in a brick doesn't start with the top namespaces